 At the mid point of the journey we will arrive at the Aït Benhaddou Kasbah, the most impressive fortified city in all Morocco, and backdrop to movies such as Lawrence of Arabia, Gladiator and Kingdom of Heaven.

-The route then continues to Ouarzazate where we will take in the Taourirt Kasbah.
+The route then continues to Ouarzazate where you will have approximately two and a half hours to take in the Taourirt Kasbah and have lunch (not included).
 Taking “The Road of a Thousand Kasbahs" towards Skoura we will then cross the Valley of the Roses to finally arrive at the Dadès Gorges, where we will spend the night.
 Sometimes, we will stay in Skoura instead.

 Day 2: Dadès Gorges - Todgha Gorges - Merzouga